konstructio/kubefirst/docs/kubefirst/local/explore/user-creation.md

 Atlantis will always run plans automatically for you when a merge request is opened that changes files mapped in atlantis.yaml

-Any new users you have created through this process will have their temporary initial passwords stored in [Vault](https://argocd.localdev.me/applications/vault).
+Any new users you have created through this process will have their temporary initial passwords stored in [your local Vault cluster](https://argocd.localdev.me/applications/vault).
 You can access Vault using the information provided to you in the terminal as well, and you will find your users' individual initial passwords in the Vault secret store /secrets/users/<username>.

 ![vault token login](../../../img/kubefirst/local/vault-token-login.png)